Eurasian wryneck: Behaviour

 Eurasian wrynecks use their necks in display.

 The Eurasian wryneck sometimes forms small groups during migration and in its winter quarters but in the summer is usually found in pairs.
 It characteristically holds its head high with its beak pointing slightly upwards.
 A mutual display that occurs at any time of year involves two birds perched facing each other with their heads far back and beaks wide open, bobbing their heads up and down.
 Sometimes the head is allowed to slump sideways and hang limply.
 On other occasions, when excited, the head is shaken and twisted about violently.
 When disturbed on the nest or held in the hand, the neck contorts and twists in all directions.
 The bird sometimes feigns death and hangs limply with eyes closed.

 On returning to the breeding area after migration, the birds set up territories.
 On farmland in Switzerland it has been found that old pear orchards with large numbers of ant nests are preferentially selected over other habitats.
 Areas used for vegetable cultivation provided useful habitat when they include areas of bare ground on which the birds can forage.
 Territories are not chosen at random as arriving birds favoured certain areas over others with the same territories being colonised first year after year.
 The presence of other Eurasian wrynecks in the vicinity is also a positive influence.
 Orchards in general, and older ones in particular, provide favoured territories, probably because the dense foliage is more likely to support high numbers of aphids and the ground beneath has scant vegetation cover, both of which factors increase the availability of ants, the birds' main prey.
 Despite some territories being consistently chosen over others, reproductive success in these territories was no higher than in others.
 Limiting factors for such crevice-nesting species as Eurasian wrynecks are both the availability of nesting sites and the number of ants and their ease of discovery.
 Modern farming practices such as the removal of hedges, forest patches and isolated trees and the increasing use of fertilisers and pesticides are disadvantageous to such birds.

-The diet of the Eurasian wryneck consists chiefly of ants but beetles and their larvae, moths, spiders and woodlice are also eaten.
+The diet consists chiefly of ants but beetles and their larvae, moths, spiders and woodlice are also eaten.
 Although much time is spent in the upper branches of trees, the bird sometimes perches in low bushes and mostly forages on the ground, moving around with short hops with its tail held in a raised position.
 It can cling to tree trunks, often moving obliquely, and sometimes pressing its tail against the surface as a prop.
 It does not make holes in bark with its beak but picks up prey with a rapid extension and retraction of its tongue and it sometimes catches insects while on the wing.
 Its flight is rather slow and undulating.